kevinpatto/Aye-App/README.md

 ## Feedback

 If you have any feedback for the app please feel free to share it.
-Contact @GonahSoftware on Instagram for feedback.
+Contact @GonahSoftware on Instagram with any and all criticism.

 ## License

-Copyright (c) Gonah Software All rights reserved.
+Copyright (c) Gonah Software.
+All rights reserved.

 Licensed under the MIT license.